 Headquartered in San Francisco, Orrick divides its focus among three overlapping sectors: technology; energy and infrastructure; and finance.
 High profile clients include PayPal and Sony.
-Orrick’s London lawyers advised Revolut — a UK-based digital banking ‘unicorn’ — on its US expansion which completed this year.
+Orrick’s London lawyers advised Revolut — a UK-based digital banking ‘unicorn’ — on its US expansion which completed last year.
 They also advised health start-up Quit Genius on its $11 million Series A financing round.

 The firm has also appeared on mega deals across the pond.
-Orrick attorneys in Los Angeles recently advised on a $100 million green revenue bond offering whose proceeds will be used to construct an Oscars Museum.
+Orrick attorneys in Los Angeles advised on a $100 million green revenue bond offering whose proceeds will be used to construct an Oscars Museum.
 The Academy Museum of Motion Pictures is set to open in the California state before Christmas this year.

-Recruiting only six rookies per training contract cycle, Orrick’s small intake helps foster a tight-knit community among trainees.
+Recruiting only four rookies per training contract cycle, Orrick’s small intake helps foster a tight-knit community among trainees.
 “The trainees at Orrick create a safe support network on which I have relied countless times,” one novice says.
 The friendly atmosphere extends further: “From the lowest-ranking associates to the top partners, everyone is extremely approachable at Orrick.”

 This bond is especially seen where trainee and junior associates go out for lunch and drinks together.
 Although reports do suggest that attendance at pre-planned social gatherings could be higher and more effort could go into planning ad-hoc events.